HL7/davinci-alerts/source/pages/_includes/admit-discharge-notification-encounter-summary.md

-**MessageHeader**
+**Encounter**

 #### Summary of the Mandatory Requirements
-1. A  Coding  in `MessageHeader.eventCoding`
+1. A Patient Reference  in `Encounter.subject`

+#### Summary of the Must Support Requirements
+1. One or more  Participants  in `Encounter.participant`
+   - which should have an Individual Reference value  in `Encounter.participant.individual`
-1. One or more Focus References  in `MessageHeader.focus`
+1. One or more  Locations  in `Encounter.location`
-   - which must have at least  one or more Focus Reference values  in `MessageHeader.focus`
+   - which must have a Location Reference value  in `Encounter.location.location`